What are the benefits of Facebook for business? Should you use a Facebook business page for marketing?

 - Suppose you're getting great results from a Facebook ad campaign, save that audience as a custom audience.
 In the future, you can test different creatives with them and even make a lookalike audience off of that audience.

 The benefits of using Facebook for business get 3x better with this tool

 Hopefully, these 12 benefits and best practices have helped you see that having a Facebook business page is an absolute no-brainer.

 I personally can't imagine running a business and NOT having a Facebook page.

-For those of you who already have pages -- I hope you've been motivated to improve your page!
+For those of you who already have pages, I hope you've been motivated to improve them!

 One of the BEST ways to make your page solid as can be is by posting proven, data-backed, viral content…

 And posting it when your audience is most active.

 Luckily Post Planner lets you do this with the content scheduling tool and content library.